For further information please review Council's Waste Services Guide.

-Changes to household waste will deliver major environmental improvements across the Bathurst Region and bring Council in line with many leading Councils across New South Wales.
+The Food & Garden Waste Service is delivering major environmental improvements across the Bathurst Region and brings Council in line with many leading Councils across New South Wales.

-The current fortnightly yellow lid recycling collection service and the current weekly red lid collection service has remained unchanged.
+The fortnightly yellow lid recycling collection service and the weekly red lid collection service has remained unchanged.

 Council has produced a number of information brochures and flyers designed to provide information for residents about the new Food and Garden Waste Collection.

 What goes in the food and garden waste bin?, to view this document please click here